barchart/cmdty-pricing-network/docs/content/quick_start.md

 * Open your favorite web browser
 * Enter you API key and symbols into the url template: http://ondemand.websol.barchart.com/getQuote.json?apikey=YOUR_API_KEY&symbols={SYMBOLS_INTERESTED_IN}
 * Copy and paste the url into the browser, and hit enter
 * Voila!
-The API will returned qualified grain bids to your browser, similar to below:
+The API will return latest data for the symbols to your browser, similar to below:
 ```
 {
   "status": {